 After the Cornerstone block, all students take a required block in Rhetoric.
 The theme for the Rhetoric block varies according to the individual Tutor, but all sections of this block are designed to give students the opportunity to work intensively on good writing and effective public speaking at the outset of their Quest career.
-The skills involved include research and professional requirements for documentation, the uses and abuses of academic research, an introduction to quantitative reasoning, as well as techniques for writing cogent, persuasive, university-level papers.
-Throughout the entire class, we focus on improving students' critical thinking skills.
-Students are given the opportunity to make and then improve upon several presentations in front of their peers and to learn to deliver effective talks, reports, and speeches.
-The lessons of cogent writing and speaking will serve students throughout their university career - indeed, throughout their lives.
+Skills involved include: 1) The ability to respond to texts with attention to their strategies, effects, assumptions, and other aspects of rhetorical situations; 2) Identifying the writer's craft in a range of genres with attention to purpose, audience, and aesthetics - emphasizing techniques for writing cogent, persuasive, university-level papers; 3) The understanding of and practice in writing and research processes as well as peer review and citation practices; 4) Attending to both cognitive and social dimensions of writing; 5) Increased versatility as a reader and writer in order to analyze diverse contexts for writing and respond to them effectively.
+Students are also given the opportunity to create and deliver effective presentations in front of their peers.
+The lessons of both cogent writing and oral presenting will serve students throughout their university career and lives.

 Self, Communities and the World: Social Sciences

 Democracy and Justice examines the ideas of leading thinkers in the history of political thought and the questions they raise about the design of the political and social order.
 It considers the ways in which these thinkers have responded to the particular political problems of their day, and how they contribute to a broader conversation about human goods and needs, justice, democracy, and the relationship of the individual to the state.